Noise-induced stop-and-go traffic dynamics: Modelling and control: Noise-induced phase transition

 The critical noise amplitude threshold for wave formation depends on the density level and the values of the model parameters.
 Increasing the values of the parameters $\ell$ and $T$, i.e.\ reducing the mean vehicle speed, results in stop-and-go dynamics emerging at a lower noise amplitude.
 More precisely, a linear relationship can be identified between the parameter $\ell$ controlling the mean gap and the critical noise amplitude, see Fig.~\ref{fig:ParaSpace}, left panel.
+This result is expected since the noise is additive and affects the gap, i.e. a distance variable.
 In fact, the waves emerge when the noise amplitude is higher than around 35\% of the mean gap.
 A nonlinear exponentially decreasing relationship occurs with the time gap parameter $T$, see Fig.~\ref{fig:ParaSpace}, middle panel.
 Surprisingly, reducing the time gap, i.e., increasing the mean vehicle speed, improves stability.
 The relationship with the relaxation time parameter $\tau$ is more complex.
 It is nonmonotonic, see Fig.~\ref{fig:ParaSpace}, right panel.
 The stability of the model is most critical at approximately $\tau=3$.
 Beyond this point, more reactive or smoother behaviour improves stability.

 \paragraph{Noise driven by the Ornstein-Uhlenbeck process}